D-Vaillant/D-Vaillant.github.io-src/content/keeg_ovens.md

 Category: python
 Slug: ovens-conveyers-queues
 Author: D. Vaillant
-Summary: Simple modelling with Python.
+Summary: Simple modelling, prior to Python.

 A dear friend of mine pointed me towards the simple model that is the namesake of this post: ovens, conveyers, and queues.
 We define some terms first: